bruvellu/terebratalia-wnts/wnt.md

 Despite its reduced adult morphology, the embryonic and larval stages undergo a series of outstanding morphogenetic changes, where a doughnut-shaped gastrula elongates and becomes subdivided into distinct body lobes with different morphologies [@Conklin1902-xv; @Franzen1969-mx].
 It is thus a great model to investigate the underlying mechanisms of anteroposterior patterning and tissue morphogenesis in bilaterians.

-Our study focus in the rhynchonelliform *Terebratalia transversa* (Sowerby, 1846) is pillar of brachiopod development.
+Our study focus in the rhynchonelliform brachiopod *Terebratalia transversa* (Sowerby, 1846) whose embryogenesis is well-characterized [@Flammer1963-jk; @Stricker1985-gz; @Stricker1985-vf; @Freeman1993-rx], and a detailed fate map is available [@Freeman1993-zt].
-Embryogenesis is well-characterized [@Flammer1963-jk; @Stricker1985-gz; @Stricker1985-vf; @Freeman1993-rx], a detailed fate map is available [@Freeman1993-zt], and a number of molecular studies revealed genes involved in anterior patterning [@Passamaneck2011-wj; @Santagata2012-he], mesoderm development [@Passamaneck2015-aw], the expression domains of Hox genes during axial patterning [@Altenburger2011-rr; @Schiemann2017-wd; @Gasiorowski2019-ab], and the role of FGF signaling in mesoderm formation [@Andrikou2021-cc].
+In addition, a number of molecular studies revealed genes involved in anterior patterning [@Passamaneck2011-wj; @Santagata2012-he] and mesoderm development [@Passamaneck2015-aw], as well as the expression domains of Hox genes during axial patterning [@Altenburger2011-rr; @Schiemann2017-wd; @Gasiorowski2019-ab], and the role of FGF signaling in mesoderm formation [@Andrikou2021-cc].
 In previous studies, we found that Wnt signaling plays a role in endomesoderm specification, and induction of posterior fates [@Martin-Duran2016-qa], and that *wnt1* expression demarcates the head--trunk boundary between the larval lobes of *T. transversa* [@Vellutini2016-lq].
 Over-activation of the Wnt/beta-catenin pathway disrupts the molecular and morphological organization of the larval subdivisions [@Martin-Duran2016-qa; @Vellutini2016-lq], suggesting that Wnts may also regulate the regional specification and differentiation of the body along the anteroposterior axis.
 However, a full characterization of Wnt signaling components in *T. transversa* is lacking.